OmarHeviaArbana/OmarHeviaArbana/README.md

 - 👨‍🎓 I have a degree in design and digital creation and a master's degree in user experience and interaction design.

-- 👨‍💻 I am currently studying a fullstack web development bootcamp.
+- 👨‍💻 I just finished a fullstack web development bootcamp.

 - 🚀 I want to enter the tech sector as a professional with an end-to-end vision.